cinnData/PythonBootcamp/Lectures/[PY-05] Control statements.md

 Congratulations!
 ```

-A bit more complex is the if-else, or if-then-else conditional, which includes an alternative action.
+A bit more complex is the **if-else conditional**, which is made of an `if` statement followed by an `else` statement specifying an alternative action in case the `if` condition is false.
 The syntax is as follows.

 ```
 if condition: